-Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 2.5: Assign duties to NDTRs and/or support personnel as appropriate.
-Medical Nutrition Therapy Evaluated during MNT rotations Intern will assign patient care activities to support personnel where appropriate.
-This may include NDTRs, dietary clerks or aides, foodservice staff, or CNAs Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 2.6: Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.
-Medical Nutrition Therapy Evaluated during MNT rotations When issues are acknowledged to be out of the intern's scope of practice, intern will refer patients to other professionals including, but not limited to, nursing, pastoral care, social work, speech language pathology, occupational therapy, physical therapy, and pharmacy Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 2.8: Demonstrate negotiation skills.
-All Rotations Evaluated during School Nutrition/ Community Nutrition and MNT rotations Intern will have the opportunity to demonstrate negotiation skills in many rotations, including school nutrition (encouraging children to try new foods), MNT (differing opinions between nutrition recommendation and patient/client desires, goal setting, promoting behavior change), and FSM (therapeutic diets/menu changes).
-Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 2.10: Demonstrate professional attributes in all areas of practice.
-All rotations Evaluated during MNT rotation Opportunities to demonstrate and improve professional attributes will present throughout the internship.
+Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 2.5: Work collaboratively with NDTRs and/or support personnel in other disciplines. -Medical Nutrition Therapy Intern will work collaboratively with support personnel regarding patient care activities where appropriate.
+This may include NDTRs, dietary clerks or aides, foodservice staff, CNAs, nursing, pastoral care, social work, speech language pathology, occupational therapy, physical therapy, and pharmacy.
+Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 2.6: Refer clients and patients to other professionals and services when needs are beyond individual scope of practice. -Medical Nutrition Therapy When issues are acknowledged to be out of the intern's scope of practice, intern will refer patients to other professionals including, but not limited to, nursing, pastoral care, social work, speech language pathology, occupational therapy, physical therapy, and pharmacy.
+Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 2.8: Demonstrate negotiation skills. -All Rotations -Evaluated during School Nutrition/ Community Nutrition and MNT rotations Intern will have the opportunity to demonstrate negotiation skills in many rotations, including school nutrition (encouraging children to try new foods), MNT (differing opinions between nutrition recommendation and patient/client desires, goal setting, promoting behavior change), and FSM (therapeutic diets/menu changes).
+Intern will document in weekly report School or Community Nutrition preceptor will be evaluated based on performance during Nutrition Education Presentation MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 2.10: Demonstrate professional attributes in all areas of practice. -All rotations -Evaluated during MNT rotation Opportunities to demonstrate and improve professional attributes will present throughout the internship.
 Examples include independently organizing daily activities in management and MNT rotations, participating in quality assurance studies, showing initiative in rotations and being proactive.
-Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 2.11: Show cultural consideration and humility in interactions with clients, colleagues, and staff.
-All rotations Evaluated during MNT rotation Intern will interact with peers, preceptors, faculty, staff, patients, and clients showing sensitivity to individual cultures and belief systems Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities
+Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities